-Preheat oven to 350 F. Break up the graham crackers and/or gingersnaps as much as possible by hand, then transfer to a food processor and add melted butter with machine on.
-Process for about a minute, until the crumbs are moist and roughly uniform in size.
+Preheat oven to 350 F. Break up the graham crackers and/or gingersnaps as much as possible by hand, then transfer to a food processor and add 1/4 cup melted butter with machine on.
+Pulse off an on for 3o seconds to a minute, until the crumbs are moist and roughly uniform in size.
 (I used a mixture of graham crackers and gingersnaps, both gluten free, which was tasty and safe for my wheat-free friends.)
+If mixture seems too dry, add more melted butter.
 Push the buttery crumbs evenly into bottom and sides of a 9” pie pan, preferably glass.
-Bake for about 13-15 minutes, until fragrant and slightly browned.
+Bake for about 12-15 minutes, until fragrant and slightly browned.

-Remove crust from oven.
-While still warm, use the back of a spoon to gently press on its inner ring (and on center if uneven).
+Carefully remove crust from oven.
+While still warm, use the back of a spoon to gently press on the inner sides (and on center if uneven).
 If the top edges seem too crumbly, carefully drizzle a bit more melted butter just around the rim.
 Let the crust sit at room temperature for at least 10 minutes before filling it.